-Margaret Weir is Professor of Sociology and Political Science at the University of California, Berkeley and a nonresident Senior Fellow at the Brookings Institution.
+Margaret Weir is Professor of Sociology and Political Science and Avice M. Saint Chair in Public Policy at the University of California, Berkeley.
 She teaches courses on urban society and politics, political sociology, and the welfare state.
 Before coming to Berkeley in 1997, she was a Senior Fellow in Governmental Studies at the Brookings Institution (1992-1997) and was a member of the faculty of the Government Department at Harvard University (1985-1992).

 Weir has written widely on social policy and politics in the United States.
 She is the author of several books including, Schooling for All: Race, Class and the Decline of the Democratic Ideal (coauthored with Ira Katznelson, Basic Books 1985); and Politics and Jobs: The Boundaries of Employment Policy in the United States (Princeton University Press, 1992).
 She has also edited several books that deal with development of social policy in the U.S. including, The Politics of Social Policy in the United States (with Ann Shola Orloff and Theda Skocpol, Princeton University Press 1988) and The Social Divide (Brookings and Russell Sage, 1998), which examines social policymaking during the Clinton administration.

-Weir is chair of the MacArthur Foundation Network on Building Resilient Regions.
+Weir was chair of the MacArthur Foundation Network on Building Resilient Regions from 2006-2014.
 Additional information on this project is available here:http://brr.berkeley.edu/

 Published Articles and Chapters